The majority of adults in the United States take one or more dietary supplements either every day or occasionally.

 The best way to find out if you need to take a supplement is to talk with your doctor or a registered dietitian.
 Together, you can review your diet, prescription medicines, and health needs, and decide whether a supplement is right for you.

-Thank you for taking time out of your busy day to visit us.
+Thank you for spending time with us.
 We wish you the best of health!

 Creative Commons images by: Flickr.com